roop/citron/docs/index.md

 ## Using Citron

-To make use of Citron, you should:
+To make use of Citron, we should:

  1. Create a grammar file